GUSTAVE NIEBAUM IS BORN

 A PRESIDENTIAL WINE

-Inglenook wine is served at the White House to
+Inglenook wine is served to President Benjamin Harrison

 Niebaum is 58 years old, wealthy, and prominent.